Content optimization is the process of improving your content to get better results. Like driving more traffic, users, leads or revenue.

 Content Writing Optimization Software

 Grammarly spots grammatical issues and makes other suggestions.
+It can also check writing for plagiarism.

 WebFX’s Readability Test Tool grades how easy it is to read your content.